curtismchale/wordpress-faq-manager/readme.txt

 Tags: frequently asked questions, FAQ, shortcodes, custom post types Requires at least: 3.0
 Tested up to: 3.4.1
-Stable tag: 1.23
+Stable tag: 1.25

 Uses custom post types and taxonomies to manage an FAQ section for your site.

 == Description ==
 Uses custom post types and taxonomies to manage an FAQ section for your site.
-Includes a set of custom tags and taxonomies to organize, and shortcode for display options.
+Includes a set of custom taxonomies to organize, and shortcode options for different display configurations.
+[See the FAQ section](http://wordpress.org/extend/plugins/wordpress-faq-manager/faq "See the FAQ section")  for complete setup options.

 == Installation ==